Community Governance: The Art of Collective Decision-Making

 Between majority-rule voting and full consensus lies an innovative middle path: consent-based governance.
 Rather than requiring everyone’s enthusiastic agreement, these models ask whether anyone has substantive objections that signal potential harm to the community’s objectives.

-Sociocracy and Holacracy exemplify consent-based approaches.
+Sociocracy and Theocracy exemplify consent-based approaches.
 These frameworks organize communities into interconnected circles with authority over specific domains.
 Decisions pass when no member raises objections based on the proposal potentially moving the community backward or preventing someone from fulfilling their responsibilities.

 According to Sociocracy For All, organizations implementing consent-based governance report higher engagement levels and more sustainable decisions than those using either top-down or purely consensus methods.
 The approach creates sufficient space for concerns while avoiding the paralysis sometimes accompanying consensus requirements.